-Aya went to nursing school at the University of Pittsburgh and then become a Labor and Delivery nurse in the WomanCare Birth Center at Magee in 2013.
+Aya went to nursing school at the University of Pittsburgh and then became a Labor and Delivery nurse in the WomanCare Birth Center at Magee in 2013.
 She also worked as a casual birth nurse at The Midwife Center in 2014 and as a clinic nurse at Allegheny Reproductive Health Center in 2017.
 Aya graduated from Frontier Nursing University with her MSN in early 2017.

-She is excited to build skills and grow as a new midwife over the course of the fellowship.
-Her goals as a care provider are to foster community-based care and increase leadership of communities of color, increase access to care for LGBTQ folks and families, and promote trauma-informed care.
+Aya's goals as a care provider are to foster community-based care and increase leadership of communities of color, increase access to care for LGBTQ folks and families, and promote trauma-informed care.

 Aya was The Midwife Center's 12th Ruth Brexendorf Stifel Fellow.
 Learn about the fellowship.